 Sample characteristics

-87 subjects, ages 18-60, nine subjects were not included because they answered the questions too fast (less than 2 seconds per question).
-There was one subject that was not included because his age was less than 18.
-In addition, nine subjects were not included because they did not reply the ASRS questionnaire.
+The study included 87 subjects aged 18–60.
+Nine subjects were excluded because they answered the questions too fast (less than 2 seconds per question).
+One subject was excluded because he was under 18.
+Nine subjects were excluded because they did not reply to the ASRS questionnaire.

-Table 1 show that most of the subjects were women (57, 66.3%)
+Table 1 indicates that most of the subjects were women (57, 66.3%).

 Table 1: Gender